 ILKaP.TaC!

-Now it is a quite difficult password to crack but is still easy to remember.
-To make it even stronger, you can salt it with non-alphanumeric character replacements for greater difficulty.
+Currently, the password is challenging to decrypt but remains memorable.
+To enhance its strength further, you can add non-alphanumeric character substitutions for added complexity.
 For example, replacing an “a” with a “&” will give you:

 ILK&P.TaC!